 Hard copy documents are not required to be sent to our office.

 No. The University of Colorado and Denver University will provide the names of all students who graduated and who are taking the Colorado bar exam.
 But you must inform the registrar's office that you are taking the exam so they will know to send us a certification of your graduation.

 It takes several weeks following receipt of grades for the law school registrars to certify the graduation of their students.
-If you have informed your law school that you are taking the Colorado Bar Exam, provided the blank Certificate of Graduation, and informed them that we need proof of your graduation, be patient.
+If you have informed your law school that you are taking the Colorado Bar Exam, provided the blank Certificate of Graduation.
+Law schools may upload a copy of your Law School Graduation Certificate here.

 A driving record need not be “certified.”
 However, it must be an official copy issued by the agency responsible for maintaining driving records for the state and must cover at least a three-year history.
 Records issued by a third party vendor or records that are more than 30 days old at the time they are submitted will not be accepted.
 Further, jurisdictions may use different terms for the required document, and there is a distinction between a driving record and a driver history.
 A driving record will contain your driving history over a certain period of time and provides details about traffic accidents, violations, suspensions, and more; a driver history is simply a document containing personal information including your license status, vital data, classifications, endorsements, and expiration date.
 You must provide a driving record, not a history.

 An affidavit is a written statement of facts voluntarily made by an affiant under oath or affirmation administered by a person authorized to do so by law.
 There is no specific form for this purpose.
-However, it must contain the required jurat.
-Learn more about affidavits.
+However, it must contain the required jurat./p>

 If the agency indicates that a record is not available, you must obtain a letter or other documentation from the agency indicating that the record is no longer available.